CheatBreakerNet/Client/README.md

 On this GitHub page you can report bugs and submit suggestions using the `Bug` and `Suggestion` forms

-You can also ask questions using the Question lable
+You can also ask questions using the `Question` form

 For more information about Offline CheatBreaker and a download link visit our [website](https://OfflineCheatBreaker.com)